 I get it, business is tough.
-From cut throat competitors trying to chip away at your business, to major corporations opening right next door, it’s an all-out war.
-I’ve always believed that in the battlefield of business, the small entrepreneur has the advantage, the ability to move quietly into new directions and truly listen to the market and this article – when applied – is your secret weapon.
+From cut throat competitors trying to chip away at your business to major corporations opening right next door, it’s an all-out war.
+I’ve always believed that in the battlefield of business, the small entrepreneur has the advantage.
+The ability to move quietly into new directions and truly listen to the market, and the methods this article—when applied—are your secret weapons.

-Don’t just “read” this article, study it, learn from it, and make it your business commandments.
+Don’t just read this article, study it, learn from it, and make it your business commandments.
 This article has the power to completely transform your business and catapult you to new heights.
-Or course, only when applied.
+But only when applied.

-I should warn you thought…it’s a tad longer than usual.
+I should warn you though… it’s a tad longer than usual.
 I suggest you set aside some time to go through this without distraction, and have a pen handy to take notes along the way.

 Are you ready?
 Let’s dive in.

 The single strongest method to building a successful business is to formulate a strategy and follow it.

 As the old saying goes, make a plan then work the plan.